andressiri/footstrap-ecommerce/README.md

   ## Go to site

   It is very likely that the hosting of the site is not working properly.
-This is because the hosting is free and it is probable that if the had not been used for a (fairly short) time, it will take a while for the server to respond:
+This is because the hosting is free and it is probable that if the had not been used for certain (fairly short) time, it will take a while for the server to respond:

    * With [Railway](https://railway.app/) you may possibly get an error, but it doesn't mean it won't work.
 It will then take a minute or two for the server to respond from the first time you tried to enter.
 After that, it should work fine: [Go to site on Railway](https://footstrap-ecommerce-production.up.railway.app/)